GavinMFD/GavinMFD/README.md

-# 👋 Hi, I'm [Your Name]!
+# 👋 Hi, I'm Azhar!

-🎓 I'm an **Information Systems / Informatics Student** passionate about learning technology, coding, and building simple but meaningful projects.
+🎓 I'm an **Information Systems Student** passionate about learning technology, coding, and building simple but meaningful projects.
 💡 Currently exploring **Web Development** and **Data Analysis**.
 🌱 Always curious about how things work — from logic to code.